 - Advanced key performance indicator monitoring: Key performance indicators (KPIs) are usually a project manager’s first priority, so real-time monitoring is crucial.
 Most enterprise project management software lets you connect team- or project-specific KPIs to company KPIs to assess the impact of individual projects on company performance.

 - Financial consolidation and closing capabilities: These are helpful when project managers are looking to get an enterprise-wide view of where funds are going.

 - Supply chain effectiveness reports: This tool is helpful for project managers who need to know how well the supply chain is working across their project portfolio.

 - Human capital management reports: Project managers use this feature to see how well their team members are working together and sharing information.
 It can also help identify where team members may be under- or overallocated.

-- Time tracking: This is important for project managers who need to know how individual project deadlines may be affected if there are more or fewer team members supporting the portfolio.
+- Time tracking: Utilizing time tracking software features is important for project managers who need to know how individual project deadlines may be affected if there are more or fewer team members supporting the portfolio.

 - Reports: Reporting capabilities are crucial for project managers, department heads, and senior executives to understand project performance across the organization, without necessarily having to dive into the details of an individual project.

 Strategic planning at the corporate level gives project managers a high-level overview of project goals and objectives and how a specific project contributes to business objectives.
 Project managers can see project information from different angles and easily make decisions about what projects and specific steps should happen next.